datagrok-ai/public/help/_contrib.md

-# Contributor's guide to Help
+# Contributor's guide to help

 We are following [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).
 Points to pay most attention to are provided in this document.